J. W. J. Williams: Personal life

-He was born in England, specifically in the district Chippenham in the county Wiltshire, to William Henry Williams and Mrs. Haines.
-During the 1939 Register, he lived at 12 The Vicarage St Mary Street, Chippenham M.B., Wiltshire, England with Joseph Haines (born 1871), Eva F Williams (born 1903), and William H Williams (born 1883).
+He was born in England, in the district of Chippenham in Wiltshire County, to William Henry Williams and his wife (née Haines).

-Eva Florence Haines (born in Chippenham) was the daughter of Joseph Haines and Florence Ellen Light (born circa 1884).
-William H Williams (born 23 July 1883) and Eva Florence Haines (born 13 March 1903) were married on 29 January 1929 in Chippenham, Wiltshire, England.

-On 3 March 1962, John William Joseph Williams (mathematician, age 31) married Ann Zerny (nurse, age 23) at Christ Church in Chorleywood Parish in Hertfordshire County.
-They had children named Peter (Carey), Rob (Rick) and Richard (Charlotte), who had children named Rowan, Derek, Emmett, Reed, and Seth.
+On 3 March 1962 he married age 31) married Ann Zerny (a nurse, age 23) at Christ Church in Chorleywood Parish in Hertfordshire County.
+They had three children.

 In 1974, he moved to Ottawa, Ontario, Canada.
-On 10 June 1994, he was living at 18 Banting Crescent, Kanata, Ontario, Canada K2K 1P4.
-He volunteered for Kanata Theatre, helping construct sets, design lighting, and occasionally act on stage.

-On 29 September 2012, he died at age 82; on 6 October, he had a Celebration of Life at the Ron Maslin Playhouse, requesting donations in his memory to be given to Kanata Theatre and Ottawa Heart Institute.
+He died on 29 September 2012 at age 82.

 Career

 In 1952, he received a B.Sc. in mathematics from King's College, University of London.

 In England, he worked as a programmer for Elliot Automation, formerly Elliot Brothers (London) Limited, where he invented heapsort and used it to create the event-driven Elliott Simulator Package (ESP) with the help of C. A. R. (Tony) Hoare.
 He also worked for English Electric and GEC.
 He worked with Donald E. Knuth to develop a two-heap data structure that they called a "priority deque", published as an exercise in The Art of Computer Programming in 1973.

 After moving to Canada in 1974, he worked for Bell-Northern Research Ltd., Ottawa (BNR) and Northern Telecom (Nortel) until retiring in 1995.
 At BNR, he worked on various software and hardware systems such as the DMS-100 digital telephone switch, publishing a paper about their software in June 1982.
-On 10 March 1988, Northern Telecom (retroactively initially Bell-Northern Research) filed a US, and subsequently international, patent for a "Digital Key Telephone System", listing him as an inventor.
-In 1992, he told Andre Vellino of Nortel Networks that "Design is the art of defining a system to meet a set of constraints".